 - Professional goal setting

-Students accomplish the course sequence ATR 493 and 494: Clinical Preceptorship I and II during the final year of the ATEP.
+Students accomplish the course sequence ATR 493 and 494: Clinical Preceptorship I and II during the final year of the ATP.
 These courses represent a culmination of the educational competencies and clinical proficiencies.

 Students receive final instruction and experiences in the following specific content areas: